andrei-voia/minesweeper_game/README.md

 ## Menu Interface

-This is how the game interface looks.
+This is how the game interface looks like
 * Here you can choose how big the game will be (width / height), but keep in mind that the matrix will always be square,
 * You can also choose how many bombs will be spawn in the game.